Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson1.6-ScannerAndParameters.md

+##### So far we've covered:
+- Installing an IDE
+- Creating and Navigating a project
+- Writing comments
+- Methods (instructions) belong to Classes (matter)
+- Chaining
+- Defining methods
+- Printing to the terminal

 # What we have so far

 So we've got our program talking back to us.
 We know once we've reached this point in the code, it should print this